CatalystCode/spk/docs/variable-group.md

    **_NOTE:_**

-   - `name` SPK will try to find an existing service endpoint by name and creates a new service end point if needed.
+   - SPK will create a new service endpoint when it does not exist by `service_endpoint: name`.

    - `variables` value can also support json format as shown below.
      ```